The university web framework. This repository holds the source files of core Compass assets.

 npm run serve

-The grid component utilizes features that will not work in Baidu/Opera Mini browsers.
+The grid component utilizes features that will not work with Baidu browsers.

-Information regarding Compass’ lack of Internet Explorer support is documented on the FAQ page of our main site.
+Information regarding Compass’ lack of Internet Explorer support is documented within the why we don’t support Internet Explorer section of our main site’s browser support page.

 As the project progresses and grows, it’s important to ensure consistency in the way the code is written and structured.
 The following are guidelines on how best to do so.